 MY WORK | My work is influenced by Jean-Michel Basquiat, Keith Harring, Banksy and Takashi Murakami.
 I work in a variety of visual styles across disciplines and media.

 Beyond the act of creating art objects, I firmly believe the purpose of art is to provoke, challenge, and question.
 Art-making is a fundamental biological imperative, the result of which is no less than the advancement of human consciousness.
 My method is rigorous, disciplined, and philosophically inclined.

 Artists are uniquely positioned to address, through the artmaking process, the most important moral and ethical dilemmas of our time.

 MISSION AND CHARITABLE GIVING | I maintain a robust program of charitable donations.

 I raise more than $100,000.00 in fundraising and philanthropic giving annually.
 As an independent businessperson and recovering addict, I focus on fundraising for substance abuse disorder initiatives, elevating the work of queer artists and queertrepreneurs, and getting kids from minority-majority communities into collegiate arts programs.

-My philanthropic foci are the environment and sustainability, children's health initiatives, and empowering marginalized peoples.
-If your organization aligns with this mission, I encourage you to reach out via the contact form.
+Cultivating the next generation of queer talent is the most important aspect of my job.
+If your organization aligns with my interests, I encourage you to reach out via the contact form.

-For this reason, in order to create powerful, high-quality works of art, I welcome your commission inquiries but do not work on deadline.
+I welcome your commission inquiries but I do not work on deadline.